 While the primary focus of The Sheik was on the ladies known for their inner beauty, this installment also features a quartet of models, and all four spend a considerable amount of screen time in palace costumes.
 Shirley appears to have competition for Bob's wandering eye from Sylvia Lewis, making the first of her three appearances on the show.
 This was the only screen credit I could find for Kahn, but Margie Tenney made several brief appearances on the show through 1957.
 A young Robert Easton appeared at the start of his fifty year acting career as Pamela's intended; he would go on to a recurring role on the BURNS AND ALLEN SHOW.
 The Sheik was directed by Rod Amateau (SENIORS), the primary (and Emmy nominated, in 1956) director during the first two seasons of LOVE THAT BOB.

-An atypical installment, with more visual wit than verbal for once in a Henning/Gordon/Cowley script.
+An atypical installment, with more visual wit than verbal for once in a script written by Henning, Gordon and Cowley.
 It still has a conventional outcome for the series, as Bob Collins performs his task a little too well.
 The Sheik pays off most memorably in its second half by parodying the iconic silent film that shares its name, and is essential for fans of Kulp and Davis.
 Particularly the latter--in a show that was chock full of opportunities for Davis to show her comedic chops, this episode is a great demonstration of why she went home with all that hardware. (*** out of four)